floroz/go-social/memory-bank/activeContext.md

 ## Next Steps

-1. Update `memory-bank/systemPatterns.md` and `memory-bank/progress.md` to reflect the latest chunked, backend-first iterative plan.
+1. Update `memory-bank/progress.md` to reflect completion of Chunk A.1.
-2. Present this latest chunked plan to the user for feedback.
+2. Present completion of Chunk A.1 to the user and await feedback/approval to proceed to Chunk A.2 (Backend Testing & Adjustments).
-3. Await user approval before starting implementation of Chunk A.1.

 ## Active Decisions and Considerations